Converters#

 -F "file=@events.csv" \

-Each row is published as a JSON message.
-The created field is used as the message timestamp.
+Rows are collected and published as batched JSON messages.
+The time column value is parsed as a float and stored as Created in the payload.
 The remaining columns — temperature, humidity, and status — become fields in the JSON payload.
+The resulting record looks like:

 For the full API reference, see the API documentation.